Reviews: Facing Fear, Finding You

 Experience Level with Personal Development:

-• Beginners: People who don't identify as "self-help people" (Olga)
+• Beginners: People who don't identify as "self-help people" (Olga, Katie.
+M, Katie)

 • Advanced: Lifelong students with 50+ years experience (Crecia)